Pine Mountain Settlement School

-TAGS: Rural Youth Guidance Institute; Harlan County, Kentucky; Pine Mountain Settlement School; Glyn Morris; Harlan County Superintendent of Schools; youth guidance; rural schools; educational guidance; James A. Cawood; O. Latham Hatcher; Alliance for Guidance of Rural Youth;
+TAGS: RYGI Rural Youth Guidance Institute 1941 findings, Harlan County, Kentucky, Pine Mountain Settlement School, Glyn Morris, Harlan County Superintendent of Schools, youth guidance, rural schools, educational guidance, James A. Cawood, O. Latham Hatcher, Alliance for Guidance of Rural Youth

 The 1941 PINE MOUNTAIN RURAL YOUTH GUIDANCE INSTITUTE was the fifth annual week-long meeting of Harlan County teachers, parents, ministers and other youth leaders.
 Co-chaired by Glyn Morris and Harlan County Superintendent of Schools, James A. Cawood, the meeting was held at the Pine Mountain Settlement School where most of the meetings had been previously located.
 The Alliance for Guidance of Rural Youth of Richmond, Virginia, sponsored the meeting and received “Technical Assistance” from O. Latham Hatcher.

 In 1941 the Harlan Daily Enterprise noted that “more than three hundred Harlan county teachers, parents, ministers and other youth leaders, have been meeting during the entire week of May 25-31 at the Fifth Pine Mountain Guidance Institute, sponsored by the Alliance for Guidance for Rural Youth of Richmond, Virginia at Pine Mountain Settlement School.